Hungarian Cucumber Salad

 • 2 English cucumbers, peeled if preferred

-• 1 tablespoon salt, more to taste
+• 1 tablespoon salt, approximately

-• 1/2 small chopped hot banana pepper, optional
+• 1/2 small hot banana pepper, chopped (optional)

-• 2 tablespoons sugar
+• 2 tablespoons sugar, or to taste

-• 2 tablespoons vinegar
+• 2 tablespoons white vinegar, or to taste

 • 2/3 cup sour cream